Cruise Terminology

 oceanview cabin

-a large porthole window or a verandah
+An outside cabin with a large porthole window or a verandah.

 onboard

-Located on the ship; carried or used on the vessel
+Located on the ship; carried or used on the vessel.

 open seating

-seating in which
+A dinner seating in which tables are not assigned.

 outside cabin

-a porthole, window, or balcony that overlooks the ocean-also
+A stateroom with a porthole, window, or balcony that overlooks the ocean-also referred to as an oceanview cabin.

 P